-Date of review: February 2023
+Date of review: April 2023

-Date of adoption by the ccNSO Council: 16 February 2023
+Date of adoption by the ccNSO Council: add 2023

 1. Introduction

 The ccNSO receives various requests to provide input, comments or to participate in policy-related work.
 The Triage Committee is guided by this charter and by the latest version of the Guideline: ccNSO Working Groups as published on the ccNSO website the ccNSO website, where appropriate.
 For the Triage Committee, this charter takes precedence between the two.